MattKAnderson/VoronoiDiagram/README.md

 TODO: produce graph and compare with other implementations, e.g. boost

 # Known Issues
-- Stability of relaxation algorithm for high number of seeds
 - Numerical stability issues when number of seeds is high and Bbox is very small